 We also analyzed the dynamics of gender gap in our dedicated teams and were positively impressed that we are on the right track of closing it.
 2021 showed the best picture – 10.22% of all employees working at Dedicated Team model (we didn’t account our Staff Services, Marketing and BizDev teams, taking purely employees working for other clients) were females.

 Let’s get acquainted with our ladies and see how they came to IT in the first place.

-Please shortly describe your career path in the tech industry.
-How did you get involved in IT?
+Your career path in the tech industry: how did you get involved in IT?

 🇺🇦 Irina, Software Engineer: “I got tired of my main accounting job, some changes happened in my personal life at the same time and I stumbled upon wonderful courses.
 And within a year I changed my job and started working in IT.”